Frequently Asked Questions (FAQs)

 Any member of the campus community including students, faculty, administrators, or staff can contact the Office free of charge.
 This includes all East Campus (Stony Brook Medicine, Health Sciences Center) individuals, Southampton and Manhattan campuses and off-site offices.
 Stony Brook Medicine Patients will be referred to Patient Advocacy .

 The Ombudsman Office does not replace other offices or functions at the University, but rather works collaboratively with other individuals and offices of the University as a particular problem or situation requires.

-We have knowledge and experience about ways to work successfully within and through Stony Brook’s complex structure.
-We know how to use this knowledge and experience to help individuals solve problems.
+The Ombudsman has knowledge and experience about ways to work successfully within and through Stony Brook’s complex structure.
+The Ombudsman knows how to use this knowledge and experience to help individuals solve problems.

 • Explain University policies and procedure and help you use them.